mongodb/specifications/source/client-side-encryption/tests/README.rst

         endpoint: "example.com"
       }

-   Expect this to fail with an exception containing the message: "parse error"
+   Expect this to fail with an exception with a message containing the string: "parse error"